benny59/bot-spesa-telegram/README.md

 - When a photo containing a barcode is uploaded, the bot:
   - downloads the image,
   - scans it (server-side) with `zbarimg` (CLI),
-  - queries OpenFoodFacts for product characteristics,
+  - queries OpenFoodFacts for product characteristics and nutriments,
   - attempts to match the OFF product name with items in the current list,
   - prompts the user to confirm removal/mark-as-bought if a good match is found,
-  - stores product characteristics in the `products` table,
+  - stores product characteristics and nutrition facts in the `products` table,
   - includes product details in generated PDFs.
+- You can request a radar/web chart that aggregates nutrients bought so far with the command:
+  - `/nutrients` or `/nutrition_stats`

+---

+## New files / services (added for barcode & nutrition)
+- app/services/barcode_scanner.rb — scans images with `zbarimg`
+- app/services/openfoodfacts_client.rb — queries OpenFoodFacts and extracts nutriments
+- app/services/nutrition_chart.rb — generates radar (spider) charts (PNG) using Gruff
+- app/models/product.rb — product persistence including nutrition fields
+- scripts/add_nutrition_columns.rb — migration script to add nutrition columns to `products`
+- handlers/message_handler.rb — integration: scan, save, match and /nutrients handler

 ---